 Okay, away from the difficult words.
 It’s not hard to guess which test mama chose – the bioresonance test!
 Oops, tricky word again.
 Let’s call it the Beee-o test!
 Better?
 They should ask pups to name these tests instead 😉

 She brought me to my old vet clinic, The Animal Recovery Centre at Serangoon Road.
 Before the test, mama had to prepare 20 items that I frequently eat or come into contact with.

 At the clinic, the items were transferred into tiny glass cups!
 I was wishing they would let me clean up afterwards ;D

 Through this test, mama found out that I am allergic to many things that I usually ate!
-I am allergic to common ingredients used in dog food and treats, such as apple, rice, potato, coconut oil, duck, turkey, chicken, oats, barley and banana.
+I am allergic to common ingredients used in dog food and treats, such as apple, rice, potato, coconut oil, duck, turkey, chicken, oats, barley, and banana.
 I am also allergic to things I used to come in contact with on a daily, weekly and monthly basis, such as my shampoo, heartworm prevention medication, Revolution, calcium supplement and the prescription diet that the vet prescribed me for my skin issues!

 Price: $300 (excl.
 GST) at The Animal Recovery Centre.
 If you want to bring more than 20 items, they will charge $2 for each additional item.
-After the test, you may choose to consult a vet at an additional fee.
+After the test, you may choose to consult a vet for an additional fee.

 Accuracy: No test is 100% accurate.
 The practitioner said the test is about 70% accurate.

 Overall experience: The test was what mama calls non-invasive.
 It was quick, painless and totally easy for mama and me!
-I wasn’t scared at all and enjoyed playing with a hamster friend called Lucas!
+I wasn’t afraid at all and enjoyed playing with a hamster friend called Lucas!